waynecharr/Note_Taker_Site/README.md

 - "Added the get route for the api-routes"
 - "Edited the get route and updated the post route"
 - "Updated the route for html-routes"
+- "Updated the server.js for the middleware and fixed issues with the html-routes.js"